 - What is your breakthrough or research progress in the last 5 years?

-- We have developed probes for biosensing and imaging, including fluorescent metal nanoclusters composed of platinum atoms and metal nanostructures that resonantly scatter light of a specific wavelength called the plasmon effect.
-Until now, only blue fluorescence was emitted, but by optimizing the synthesis conditions, we succeeded in synthesizing fluorescent platinum nanoclusters emitting green and yellow fluorescence.
+- We have developed probes for biosensing and imaging, including fluorescent metal nanoclusters composed of platinum atoms and metal nanostructures that resonantly scatter light of a specific wavelength (called the plasmon effect).
+Until now, only blue fluorescence had been emitted, but by optimizing the synthesis conditions, we succeeded in synthesizing fluorescent platinum nanoclusters that emit green and yellow fluorescence.
 We have also clarified the formation mechanism of nanoclusters through various analyses.
-Furthermore, DNA structural changes due to transcription factors have been clarified at the nanoscale using the plasmon effect resulting from the dimeric structure of metal nanoparticles.
+Furthermore, DNA structural changes due to transcription factors have been clarified at the nano-scale using the plasmon effect resulting from the dimeric structure of metal nanoparticles.

 - What kind of background do your lab members have？

 - We have been conducting research with members specializing in various research fields such as nano-photonics (spectroscopy, optical measurement, photochemistry), nanotechnology, biophysics, synthetic chemistry, biochemistry, and surface science.